Patient education: Fibromyalgia (Beyond the Basics)

 Optimal treatment of fibromyalgia should include the patient, clinician, physical therapist, mental health professional, and other healthcare professionals.

-- Treatments are available.
-Medications may be helpful in alleviating pain, in improving the quality of sleep, and in improving the mood.
+●Treatments are available.
+Medications may be helpful in alleviating pain, improving the quality of sleep, and improving the mood.
 Exercise, stretching programs, and other activities are also important in helping to manage symptoms.
 Symptoms of fibromyalgia are not related to any destructive process, and being active will not cause harm.

-- Understanding fibromyalgia may help to improve response to treatment.
+●Understanding fibromyalgia may help to improve the response to treatment.
 As an example, some patients believe that their illness is due to an undiagnosed infection, although there is no evidence that fibromyalgia is related to persistent infection.
+Education and behavior modification are important in helping individuals cope with their symptoms.

-As of 2011, three medications had been approved by the FDA for the treatment of fibromyalgia [2-8].
+As of 2011, three medications had been approved by the FDA for the treatment of fibromyalgia [1,3-5].
 These included pregabalin, an alpha-2-ligand inhibitor, as well as duloxetine and milnacipran, which are selective norepinephrine and serotonin reuptake inhibitors.
+However, older medications that are generic or have not been as extensively studied may also be effective.

-One of the older anticonvulsants, gabapentin, also significantly improved symptoms in people with fibromyalgia .
-Some healthcare providers use these medications in combination with other analgesics or antidepressants, although such combined therapies have not been studied in a scientific fashion.
+One of the older anticonvulsants, gabapentin, also significantly improved symptoms in people with fibromyalgia.
+Some healthcare providers use these medications in combination with other analgesics or antidepressants, although such combined therapies have not been studied extensively.

 Side effects — The most common side effects of these drugs include feeling sedated or dizzy, gaining weight, or developing swelling in the lower legs; however, most people tolerate these medications well.